CodeFramework-Tech/IR-repo/README.md

 ## Usage

-Once everything is set up, here’s how you can use the system:
+How the use of ssystem

 ### 1. Build & Index Documents

+First Search
-Before you can search, you’ll need to build the index first.
-This step will create all the required files for the system.
+build the index first by this step will create all the required files for the system.

 ```bash
 python -m src.hybrid_search build